Oklahoma City: Parks and recreation

-Walking trails line Lake Hefner and Lake Overholser in the northwest part of the city and downtown at the canal and the Oklahoma River.
-The majority of the east shore area is taken up by parks and trails, including a new leashless dog park and the postwar-era Stars and Stripes Park.
-Lake Stanley Draper is the city's largest and most remote lake.

-Oklahoma City has a major park in each quadrant of the city, going back to the first parks masterplan.
-Will Rogers Park, Lincoln Park, Trosper Park, and Woodson Park were once connected by the Grand Boulevard loop, some sections of which no longer exist.
+Returning to the city's first parks masterplan, Oklahoma City has at least one major park in each quadrant outside downtown.
+Will Rogers Park, the Grand Boulevard loop once connected Lincoln Park, Trosper Park, and Woodson Park, some sections of which no longer exist.
 Martin Park Nature Center is a natural habitat in far northwest Oklahoma City.
+Will Rogers Park is home to the Lycan Conservatory, the Rose Garden, and the Butterfly Garden, all built in the WPA era.
+In April 2005, the Oklahoma City Skate Park at Wiley Post Park was renamed the Mat Hoffman Action Sports Park to recognize Mat Hoffman, an Oklahoma City area resident and businessman who was instrumental in the design of the skate park and is a 10-time BMX World Vert champion.

+Walking trails line the Bricktown Canal and the Oklahoma River in downtown.
+The city's bike trail system follows around Lake Hefner and Lake Overholser in the northwest and west quadrants of the city.
+The majority of the east shore area of Lake Hefner is taken up by parks and bike trails, including a new leashless dog park and the postwar-era Stars and Stripes Park, and eateries near the lighthouse.
+Lake Stanley Draper, in southeast Oklahoma City, is the city's largest and most remote lake, offering a genuine rural yet still urban experience.

+The Oklahoma City Zoo and Botanical Garden is home to numerous natural habitats, WPA era architecture and landscaping, and major touring concerts during the summer at its amphitheater.
+Nearby is a combination racetrack and casino, Remington Park, which hosts both Quarter Horse (March – June) and Thoroughbred (August—December) seasons.

-Will Rogers Park is home to the Lycan Conservatory, the Rose Garden, and Butterfly Garden, all built in the WPA era.
-Oklahoma City is home to the American Banjo Museum, which houses a large collection of highly decorated banjos from the early 20th century and exhibits on the history of the banjo and its place in American history.
+Oklahoma City is also home to the American Banjo Museum, which houses a large collection of highly decorated banjos from the early 20th century and exhibits the banjo's history and its place in American history.
 Concerts and lectures are also held there.

-In April 2005, the Oklahoma City Skate Park at Wiley Post Park was renamed the Mat Hoffman Action Sports Park to recognize Mat Hoffman, an Oklahoma City area resident and businessman that was instrumental in the design of the skate park and is a 10-time BMX World Vert champion.
-In March 2009, the Mat Hoffman Action Sports Park was named by the National Geographic Society Travel Guide as one of the "Ten Best."

 Government

 The City of Oklahoma City has operated under a council-manager form of city government since 1927.
-David Holt assumed the office of Mayor on April 10, 2018 after being elected two months earlier.
+David Holt assumed the office of Mayor on April 10, 2018, after being elected two months earlier.
 Eight councilpersons represent each of the eight wards of Oklahoma City.
 The City Council appointed current City Manager Craig Freeman on November 20, 2018.
 Freeman took office on January 2, 2018, succeeding James D. Couch, who had served in the role since 2000.
-Prior to becoming City Manager, Craig Freeman served as Finance Director for the city.
+Before becoming City Manager, Craig Freeman served as Finance Director for the city.